septentrio-gnss/septentrio_gnss_driver/README.md

   + ROSaic only works from C++17 onwards due to std::any() etc.
   + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.
   + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.
   + Once the colcon build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs or assemble a new one.
-Launch with `ros2 launch septentrio_gnss_driver rover.py` to use `rover.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
+Launch as composition with `ros2 launch septentrio_gnss_driver rover.py` to use `rover.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
+Alternatively launch as node with `ros2 launch septentrio_gnss_driver rover_node.py` to use `rover_node.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>

   ```
   # Configuration Settings for the Rover Rx